 Each profession has its state of nirvana (eternal bliss).
 A baseball pitcher’s nirvana is throwing a perfect game, not allowing a single opposing batter to get on base.
 A cricket bowler’s is getting a hat trick – three outs in three consecutive balls.
 These feats are rare, so when they’re attained, they are celebrated.

 Software developers also have a state of nirvana.
-That is producing code with no defects.
+That is producing zero-defect code.
 As in baseball and cricket, this feat is seldom achieved.
-Even the titans of our industry – Microsoft, Google, Apple, IBM – talk about zero-defect code as a holy grail to the only dream of.
+Even the titans of our industry – Microsoft, Google, Apple, IBM – talk about zero-defect code as a holy grail they only dream of.

 This is a story of how the talented Vertex team achieved a feat that few have done in our industry.

 For confidentiality reasons, the customer cannot be named, but to set the context, let me just say that they are a Fortune 50 CPG company with over 80 brands operating in most of the global regions.
 Most products and brands are sold worldwide, with some variance for regional demographics and preferences.
 Product launches (called initiatives) are a big deal with the customer; it takes bringing together globally distributed teams to plan, design, and execute product launches.
 Sometimes it is a new product, but often it is an improvisation of an existing product line with a new feature, packaging, market messaging, etc. Nonetheless, a new initiative is a multi-million dollar undertaking with a huge impact on creating multi-billion-dollar product lines or adding to an existing multi-billion-dollar market share.